KirillKazakoff/WhatsUp-Notes/README.md

     </br>

+5. ### Content filtration
+    - **How does it work** </br> Type in search input a needed filter.
+After that, your messages will be filtered by the inserted filter.
+There are few filter types that you can use: pic(pictures, images), video, audio, doc(text, documents): ![FilterGif]

+    User can't create new messages during filter is active.
+    - **Realization** </br> When user input data in filter field then client sends a request with current filter state to the server.
+There messages are filtered and sent back to user.

 ---

 PS: A lot of features huh :) but in fact it's still a useless piece of s$$$.
 Anyway, who cares?
 Just let's move on.